 Linda Scott, ALP candidate for the City of Sydney in the upcoming local government elections, noted the City was on record as wanting to sell the Centre.
-Ms Scott said: “The City flagged selling the Reg Murphy Centre in 2007-2008, only relenting after significant pressure from local residents.
+“The City flagged selling the Reg Murphy Centre in 2007-2008, only relenting after significant pressure from local residents,” said Ms Scott.

 “My concern is that Council has not given adequate assurances about the venue’s future.”

-Conservation Centre expressed similar sentiments.
-He said: “City of Sydney CEO Monica Barone is on record as wanting to sell the Centre to raise money for the City.
+“City of Sydney CEO Monica Barone is on record as wanting to sell the Centre to raise money for the City,” said Mr Woodhouse.